Creating your own effects#

 They can only access frame and/or timepoint

-We cannot pass pass arguments to them
+We cannot pass arguments to them

 They are hard to maintain and re-use